hashgraph/hedera-forking/README.md

 extra_output = ["storageLayout"]
 ```

+The `storageLayout` object is included in the output file `out/<Contract name>.sol/<Contract name>.json`.

+> [!IMPORTANT]
+> This is the one used in this project.

 ### Understanding the Storage Layout Format

-The storage layout is represented in JSON format with the following fields:
+The storage layout is represented in JSON format with the following fields

 - **`ast_id`**: The identifier in the Abstract Syntax Tree (AST).
 - **`contract`**: The name of the contract.